Money for nothing: Cities’ crypto push draws fans, critics

 For starters, the value of cryptocurrencies can fluctuate dramatically.
 The popular cryptocurrency Bitcoin lost close to half its value between November and the end of January, falling from a peak of $67,500 to just above $35,000; it has since bounced back a bit to around $43,000.
 The anonymity of cryptocurrencies also makes them popular with criminals.
 Scams are also plentiful in the world of cryptocurrency trading.

-If it goes according to plan, prices of the new cryptocurrency goes up and the city gets free money.
+If it goes according to plan, prices of the new cryptocurrency go up and the city gets free money.

 Participants in the City Coins project hope that Miami residents will eventually be able to hold their identification, pay taxes or vote using the blockchain technology Miami Coin is built on — thereby increasing the coins’ value.
 The contract that City Coins signed with Miami does not mention any of these possibilities.